usnistgov/dastard/README.md

 sudo add-apt-repository -y ppa:longsleep/golang-backports sudo apt-get -y update sudo apt-get -y install golang-go

+# If you need lancero-TDM, install go 1.19
+sudo apt-get -y install golang-1.19-go
+#
+# TODO: Somehow get the version go-1.19 into the path??

 # Install Dastard as a development copy
 # (These lines should have an equivalent "go install" like maybe "go install gitub.com/usnistgov/dastard@latest"??)